Biochemicals found in berries, citrus fruit and red wine might help men maintain healthy erections, a new nutrition study suggests.

 Read: Causes of ED

-Further, combining flavonoid-rich foods with exercise reduced the risk of erectile dysfunction by 21 percent.
+Further, combining flavonoid-rich foods with exercise reduced the risk factors of erectile dysfunction by 21 percent.

 The benefits of flavonoids were greatest in men younger than 70, the researchers found.